Mako (roller coaster)

 Mako is a steel roller coaster located at SeaWorld Orlando in Orlando, Florida, United States.
 Manufactured by Bolliger & Mabillard, the hypercoaster model opened to the public on June 10, 2016.
 Mako is named after the mako shark and is located in the Sea of Mystery section of the park.
 It reaches a height of 200 ft, a maximum speed of 73 mph, and features a track length of 4,760 ft.

 The roller coaster was marketed as the tallest, fastest, and longest roller coaster in Orlando and has been well-received, ranking every year since its opening in the top 50 of the annual Golden Ticket Awards publication from Amusement Today.
 It attained its highest ranking of 15 in 2019.
-The ride is one of six roller coasters at SeaWorld Orlando and was the first since Manta opened in 2009.
+The ride is one of eight roller coasters at SeaWorld Orlando and was the first since Manta opened in 2009.

 History

 In April 2015, SeaWorld officials began teasing an upcoming announcement of a new thrill ride for their flagship park in Orlando, Florida.
 At the time, the only detail revealed was that the roller coaster would be 200 feet in height and would become the longest, tallest, and fastest roller coaster in the city.
 A month later on May 13, 2015, SeaWorld filed a trademark with the United States Patent and Trademark Office for the name "Mako" along with "Reef Hunter".
 On May 27, 2015, SeaWorld officially announced the construction of Mako, which was named after the mako shark.
 The mako has been identified as the fastest species of shark in the ocean.
 During the time of announcement, a simulated point-of-view shot was released depicting the ride's intended route along the park's lagoon.

 On August 17, 2015, the first pieces of track began to ship from Ohio to Orlando, and started to arrive on site two days later.
 On January 6, 2016, the roller coaster's lift hill was topped-out.
 The first car of the train was shipped and revealed on February 16, 2016, with the car design exhibiting the face of a mako shark.
 On March 15, 2016, the last piece of track was put into place.

 In April 2016, SeaWorld began showing a presentation called "Mako Rising" previewing the upcoming roller coaster in their Nautilis Theater, and later testing began on the ride with the park releasing an on-ride POV.
 Mako's soft opening was on June 2, 2016, with the official media day to introduce the roller coaster being hosted on June 9, 2016.
 A day after, its official opening to the public was on June 10, 2016.
 In addition to the ride's opening, a summer-dedicated event named "Summer of Mako" was hosted from June to August 2016 throughout the park and its sister water-park Aquatica Orlando.